Propranolol - a beta-blocker Angilol, Bedranol, Beta-Prograne

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about propranolol and will provide you with a full list of the side-effects which you may experience from taking it.

-- Your doctor will tell you what dose is right for you, and this information will be printed on the label of the pack to remind you.
+- Your doctor will tell you what dose of propranolol is right for you, and this information will be printed on the label of the pack to remind you.
 Take propranolol exactly as your doctor tells you to.
 Propranolol tablets are usually prescribed to be taken in divided doses - so you may be prescribed two, three or four doses to take each day.
 Propranolol capsules have a more prolonged action and are prescribed to be taken once daily.
 Swallow the capsule whole with a drink of water - do not chew or open the capsules.

 - Propranolol tablets and capsules are available in several different strengths.
 Each time you collect a fresh supply, it's a good idea to check the strength on the packet to make sure they are the strength you are expecting.